intel/kubevirt-gfx-sriov/README.md

 Access to appropriate hardware and drivers is required for the setup.
 Graphics SR-IOV technology is supported on the following Intel products:
 * 12th Generation Intel Core ***embedded*** processors (Alder Lake)+
-* _Data Center GPU Flex series (Artic Sound)_

 ### Prerequisites

 The following is required:
 * A working [Ubuntu 22.04 LTS](https://releases.ubuntu.com/22.04/) host
-* Configuration to enable Graphics SR-IOV support on host:
+* Configuration to enable Graphics SR-IOV on host:
    * [12th Generation Intel Core **embedded** processors](https://cdrdv2.intel.com/v1/dl/getContent/680834)

-     *Note: Save the kernel debian package files that were built by completing section "3.0: Host OS Kernel Build Steps" of the **Alder-Lake-MultiOS-With-GFX-SR-IOV-Virtualization-On-Ubuntu-User-Guide.pdf** into a folder and create an archive file.
-We will use this archive file in the prepration  step for setting up Ubuntu VM at <a href="#usage">Usage: Deploy Ubuntu Virtual Machine </a> later.
+     *Note: Save the kernel debian package files built by completing section "3.0: Host OS Kernel Build Steps" of the [Alder-Lake-MultiOS-With-GFX-SR-IOV-Virtualization-On-Ubuntu-User-Guide.pdf](https://cdrdv2.intel.com/v1/dl/getContent/680834) into a folder and proceed to create an archive file.
+We will use this archive file in the prepration stage for setting up Ubuntu VM at <a href="#usage">Usage > Deploy Ubuntu Virtual Machine </a> later.
 See below on steps to create an archive file:*
      ```sh
      mkdir kernel